massimo-zaniboni/ghc_lazy_file_content_error/README.md

 This code tests the bad behaviour between brackets functions, and lazy evaluation.

-A good behaviour should be:
-the type signature prevents non strict evaluations to escape the bracket action.

-Another good behaviour should be:
-`bracket` type signature creates a strict action that when invoked acquires the resources, calculate the result, and release the resources.
-So it has a strict behaviour documented from the type system.

 A bad behaviour is:
 a file exception is raised at run-time, when the lazy thunk is executed on a closed handle.